 \subsection{Building Classification Models for Telegram Messages}

-\paragraph{Models} To classify the Telegram messages, we trained several binary classification models on different German Twitter datasets.
-The goal is to combine multiple classifiers to improve the classification performance because each dataset covers different aspects and topics of abusive language.
-The reason for focusing on binary classification was that it makes combining the classifiers easier.
+\paragraph{Models} To classify Telegram messages, we trained several binary classification models on different German datasets.
+The goal is to combine multiple classifiers to improve classification performance because each dataset covers different aspects and topics of abusive languages.
+The reason for focusing on binary classification was that it makes combining classifiers easier.

-All classification models are based on pre-trained BERT base models \citep{devlin-etal-2019-bert}.
-We employed \texttt{deepset/gbert-base} \citep{chan-etal-2020-germans} and \texttt{dbmdz/bert-base-german-cased}\footnote{\url{https://huggingface.co/dbmdz/bert-base-german-cased}} depending on the model's performance on the individual dataset.
-Our hyperparameters for training the models comprises a maximum number of 8 epochs, a learning rate of $5\times 10^{-5}$, and a batch size of 8.
-Additionally, we implemented an early stopping callback that stops the training after four consecutive epochs without any improvement.
-We picked the model with the highest macro F1 score on the validation set.
+All classification models are based on pretrained BERT base models \citep{devlin-etal-2019-bert}.
+We used \texttt{deepset/gbert-base} \citep{chan-etal-2020-germans} and \texttt{dbmdz/bert-base-german-cased}\footnote{\url{https://huggingface.co/dbmdz/bert-base-german-cased}} depending on the model's performance on the individual dataset.
+Our hyperparameters for training the models comprise a maximum number of eight epochs, a learning rate of $5\times 10^{-5}$, and a batch size of eight.
+In addition, we implemented an early stopping callback that stops the training after four consecutive epochs without any improvement.
+We selected the model with the highest macro F1 score on the validation set.

-Before training the models, the texts are preprocessed.
-The preprocessing steps comprises, among others, masking URLs and user names and replacing emojis.
+Before training the models, texts are preprocessed.
+The preprocessing steps comprise, among others, masking URLs and user names and replacing emojis.